Where can I see my current subscription plan?

 We’re unable to ship Matcha Makers outside the U.S. because our product test certificates are only valid for the U.S. market.
 Although we’d like to ship to other countries in the future, at this moment we don’t have any set plans to do so.

 What is the shipping policy for Starter Kits in the U.S.?

 We offer free shipping within the US.
-Expedited options are available at customer’s cost (Next Day is $49.99 and Expedited is $19.99).
+Expedited options are available at customer’s cost.
 All orders received before noon in PST will be fulfilled on the same day.
 The rest will be fulfilled on the next day.
 No fulfillment during the weekend or on national holidays.

 What’s the shipping policy for Matcha Leaf in the U.S.?